laurakciic/foodie/README.md

     - instead of notifyDataSetChanged() in RecipesAdapter which is an overkill regarding performance because it's updating the list all over again without checking if new list of food recipes contains some recipes from the old list
     - will check and compare old list of food recipes with the new list and update only those recipes (views) which are new

+- Kotlin Flow
+    - stream of data that can be computed asynchronously
+    - can emit multiple values sequentially, as opposed to suspend functions that return only a single value
+    - 3 main entities involved in stream of data
+        - Producer - produces data that is added to the stream
+        - Intermediaries (optional) - can modify each value emitted into the strea or the stream itself
+        - Consumer - consumes values from the stream
+    - emited values must be of the same type
+    - built on top of Coroutines and can provide multiple values
+    - can stop for 2 reasons: coroutine that collects is cancelled or the producer is finished emitting items

+    - used to send data from Dao interface to Repository and from Repository to ViewModel

 - LIBRARIES
     - [ShimmerRecyclerView](https://github.com/omtodkar/ShimmerRecyclerView)
         - library which provides pretty shimmer effect on [placeholder_row_layout.xml](https://github.com/laurakciic/foodie/blob/master/Foodie_RMA/app/src/main/res/layout/placeholder_row_layout.xml) while data is loading